jNoxx/jnoxx-blog/_posts/24-01-2017-the-last-annoyance.md

 ## But, please do tell us.

-Okay, here it goes, so since I loved the little gifs I saw of Trico (which is one of the 2 main characters in the game), I just HAD to try it.
+Here it goes, so since I loved the little gifs I saw of Trico (which is one of the 2 main characters in the game), I just HAD to try it.
 So I popped it in, and there I went, right in the story.
 It starts off with a very confused boy waking up next to a battle scarred animal, the size of a bus.
 It has roughed up feathers, spears in the flesh and is chained up.
 From the start on, you have this very tight bond and deeply emotional connection with this unknown animal.
 This game is not for your average gamer playthrough though, they don't believe in tutorials, they just kind of expect you to figure it out, but in its own slower pace, nothing is forced.